Prevent Blindness North Carolina

 Kenneth C. Royall Jr. Children's Vision Screening Improvement Program

 Operating in all 100 North Carolina counties, this program trains and certifies volunteer vision screeners and school system personnel to conduct mass screenings in public schools.
-In 2014-2015, 6,391 PBNC-certified screeners provided screenings to 511,698 school-aged children; referring 37,232 for follow-up care from an eye care professional.
+During the 2016-2017 school year, 6,658 PBNC-certified screeners provided 503,978 vision screenings for school-aged children, referring 35,979 children for follow-up care from an eye care professional.